mchung/heroku-buildpack-wordpress/README.markdown

 # Heroku buildpack: Wordpress

-A buildpack to run Wordpress on Heroku.
+This custom buildpack is used to run Wordpress on Heroku.

 Currently running: